 • General ICS promotion - including membership announcements, awards, deadlines, voting

-- The Publications and Communications Committee (PCC) manage the scientific and committee update articles.
+- Scientific and committee articles are managed by the relevant committee.
 ICS promotional articles are managed by the office.

 - Best practices must be followed in avoiding brand names.

 - ICS standard terminology should be used throughout.